johnmarquess/website/_posts/2020-05-20-first-post-with-R.md

 ---
 layout: single
-title:  "My first post with R and knitr"
+title:  "My second try with R and knitr"
 date:   2020-05-20 20:54:50 +1000
-categories: [R, knitr]
+categories: [R]
 ---

 Make a graph with **ggplot** in **R**.